-- II.B.1.
+II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) - II.B.1.a)

-Faculty members or consultants with special expertise in all the disciplines related to neurology, including behavioral neurology, child neurology, clinical neurophysiology, epilepsy, headache, movement disorders, neurocritical care, neurogenetics, neuroimaging, neurology of aging, neuromuscular medicine, neuro-oncology, neuro-ophthalmology, neuropathology, pain management, psychiatry, sleep disorders, and vascular neurology, should be available to the fellows.
-(Detail) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+(Core) II.B.1.a) The faculty must include one designated cardiothoracic faculty member responsible for coordinating multidisciplinary clinical conferences and organizing instruction and research in general thoracic surgery; and, (Core)

+II.B.1.b) The faculty must include qualified cardiothoracic surgeons and other faculty members in related disciplines who direct conferences.
+(Core)

+II.B.2.
+Faculty members must:

+II.B.2.a) be role models of professionalism; (Core)

+II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)